axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 3.md

     bitcoin outpoint confirmation result is
     ```

-    You can search it using `docker logs -f validator 2>&1 | grep -a -e outpoint`.
+    You can search it using `docker logs -f axelar-core 2>&1 | grep -a -e outpoint`.
 5. Execute pending deposit on Axelar Network
    [key name] is the name you used in step1
    ```